zydou/arti/doc/dev/notes/circuit-padding.md

 > larger amounts of padding traffic during actual stream usage, we will need
 > improvements to congestion control, such as
 > [backward ECN](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/ideas/xxx-backward-ecn.txt).

+## Frameworks and circuits

+We assume that each hop of a circuit has zero or one `maybenot::Framework`s, tracking padding sent to and from that hop of the circuit.

+Each framework has at least one padding machine.

 ## Constraints on Maybenot Padding and Blocking